iter8-tools/iter8/mkdocs/docs/usage/experiment/target.md

 # spec.target

-> `spec.target` is a string that identifies the app under experimentation and determines which experiments can run concurrently.
+> `spec.target` identifies the app under experimentation and determines which experiments can run concurrently.

 ??? example "Sample experiment"
     ```yaml